embrace-io/embrace-docs/docs/unity/features/performance-tracing.md

 ---
 title: Performance Tracing
-description: Record traces to monitor the production performance and success rates of operations within your mobile app.
+description: Record spans to monitor the production performance and success rates of operations within your mobile app.
 sidebar_position: 14
 ---